MTDickens/Google-Calendar/README.md

-# 📅 Add Courses to Your Google Calendar
+# 📅 Add batches of tasks to Your Google Calendar

 ## 📝 Introduction